Hela (character): Queen of Hel

-Hela later allied with Malekith, and took souls of Earth mortals to Hel using special food of the faerie.
-She then appeared in Asgard to claim Odin's soul, but was driven off by Thor.
-She encountered the X-Men and New Mutants in Asgard.
-She appeared to claim Wolverine's soul, but was driven off by the X-Men and Mirage.
-Hel was then invaded by Thor, Balder, the Executioner, and the Einherjar to rescue the captive mortal souls.
-Hela wrestled Thor for the captive mortal souls.
-Hela raised an army of the dead to stop Thor's escape from Hel.

 During this fight with Thor, in revenge for his defiance and invasion of her realm, Hela cursed Thor with a dark form of eternal life, making him incapable of dying while also making his bones weak and brittle so that they would break more easily and wouldn't heal from the damage inflicted, Hela reflecting in satisfaction at the image of Thor coming to long for death while she refuses to grant it.
 Hela then contested against Mephisto who attempted to possess Thor's soul.
 Thor creates special mystical armor as protection, but after battling and defeating the Midgard Serpent, his body is pulverized into jelly.
 Thor eventually forces Hela to lift the curse by using the Destroyer as his host body to invade Hel, forcing Hela to restore his body to life and health before he could destroy her.

 From time to time, Odin would enter a magical sleep in order to bolster his powers.
 It was during one of these sleeps that Hela made a plan for power.
 She corrupted the Valkyrior, mentally and physically, transforming them into fire-demons.
 This also included Danielle Moonstar, of the New Mutants, who was on Earth at the time, who Hela set against the New Mutants.
-Dani and her team were eventually brought over to Asgard.
+Moonstar and her team were eventually brought over to Asgard.
 Hela sent the Valkyries against the dwarves and New Mutants in Asgard.
-The New Mutants skirmished with Hela's forces again and again, even rescuing the prisoner Hrimhari, a wolf-prince from a far away land.
+The New Mutants skirmished with Hela's forces again and again, even rescuing the prisoner Hrimhari, an Asgardian wolf prince.
 Hela forced the dwarf Eitri to forge a sword of Asgardian metal "uru".
 One of Hela's spells split the group.
 This resulted in a more efficient recruitment of resistance force, which included the Warriors Three.
 Hela sent Mirage to kill the sleeping Odin.
 While most of the Asgardian forces battled Hela's soldiers, the mutants ventured to Odin's very bedchambers, saved Odin's life and foiled Hela's plans.
 Hela was defeated when the uru sword was destroyed.

-Conflict with various forces brought Bruce Banner, also known as the Hulk, and Agamemnon, the leader of the Pantheon, to Hela's realm.
-After an undetermined time fighting Hela's skeletal forces, Agamemnon pleaded, based on a vaguely hinted upon relationship, to allow the two to leave.
-Hela relented, reluctantly.